An Irrational-slope Thompson's Group: Simplicity

-The proof will be spelled out in the remaining part of this section.
-It will be based in the following theorem, due to Higman.
+The proof will occupy the remainder of this section.
+It will be based on the following theorem due to Higman.
 Let $\Gamma$ be a group of bijections of some set $E$.
 For $g\in \Gamma$ define its \emph{moved set} $D(g)$ as the set of points $x\in E$ such that $g(x)\ne x$.
 This is analogous to the support, but since \emph{a priori} there is no topology on $E$, we do not take the closure.